Shopify/checkout-sheet-kit-swift/README.md

 	case sdkError(underlying: Swift.Error)

 	/// Unavailable error: checkout cannot be initiated or completed, e.g. due to network or server-side error
-        /// You can inspect and log the provided message to identify the problem. case checkoutUnavailable(message: String)
+        /// The provided message describes the error and may be logged and presented to the buyer. case checkoutUnavailable(message: String)

-	/// Expired error: checkout session associated with provided checkoutUrl is no longer available.
+	/// Expired error: checkout session associated with provided checkoutURL is no longer available.
-        /// You can inspect and log the provided message to identify the problem, and use this as a signal
-        /// to request a new checkoutUrl session or build a new cart. case checkoutExpired(message: String)
+        /// The provided message describes the error and may be logged and presented to the buyer. case checkoutExpired(message: String)
   }